China–Slovakia relations: Cultural relations

 In February 1994, China and Slovakia signed the 1994-1995 Cultural Cooperation Plan.
 In the same month, China held the "Tibet Art Exhibition" in the Slovak capital.
 In July 2008, China held the "Perceiving China·China-Europe Tour" large-scale cultural event in Slovakia, and Slovakia held the "Slovak Film Week" in China.
-In 2015, China held a photo exhibition and the "Chinese Film Week" in Slovakia to commemorate the 70th anniversary of the victory of the Chinese People's War of Resistance Against Japanese Aggression and the World Anti-Fascist War.
+In 2015, China held a photo exhibition and the "Chinese Film Week" in Slovakia to commemorate the 70th anniversary of the Second Sino-Japanese War.
 In October 2016, the China-Czech Republic-Slovakia Friendship Museum opened.
 The Slovak Embassy in China's Chargé d'Affaires Thomas Felix and other diplomatic envoys from 21 countries attended the ribbon-cutting ceremony.
 In addition, some Slovak scholars have translated Chinese classical literary works into Slovak.

 Since the beginning of the 21st century, China has strengthened its cooperation with Slovakia in the field of education, and Chinese has become one of the more influential foreign languages in Slovakia.
 In May 2007, Tianjin University in China and the Slovak University of Technology in Bratislava jointly established the Bratislava Confucius Institute.
 Later, Comenius University and the Slovak Medical University also established Confucius Institutes for Slovak students to learn Chinese.
 In China, universities such as Beijing Foreign Studies University and Beijing International Studies University also offer Slovak language majors.